DAIvdetango/Data-Analysis--Online-School-CRM/README.md

 - Calculate summary statistics (mean, median, mode, range) for numerical fields.
 - Analyze categorical fields such as deal quality, stage, source, and product.

-### Machine Learning Section
-- Implement predictive modeling to enhance decision-making in lead conversion and sales forecasting.

 ### Time Series Analysis
 - Examine the trend of deal creation over time and its correlation with call activity.
 - Analyze the distribution of deal closure time and the duration from creation to closure.